-I came to Germany in January 2017, this was the first time I was traveling out of my home country, India.
-Even though I was aware of the fact that life is going to be very different from India, but after coming to Germany I realized how difficult even it was to imagine what fortune has kept for me here.
-Let me tell you, life is indeed very different from India (As I am from India I would be comparing fundamentally from that perspective but there are many things which would be useful to people from other parts of the world).
-Below are various mentioned points where one can apparently notice the difference:
+I came to Germany in January 2017, and this was the first time I was traveling out of my home country, India.
+Even though I was aware of the fact that life is going to be very different from India, but after coming to Germany, I realized how difficult even it was to imagine what fortune has kept for me here.
+Let me tell you, life is indeed very different from India (As I am from India I would be comparing fundamentally from that perspective, but there are many things which would be useful to people from other parts of the world).
+Below are various mentioned points where one can notice the difference:

-Tips: Know about the apps which can tell you about the timing of the buses and trains like DB navigator, RMV etc. Also, you can read a book or listen to an audio dictionary while commuting.
+Tips: Know about the apps which can tell you about the timing of the buses and trains like DB navigator, RMV, etc. Also, you can read a book or listen to an audio dictionary while commuting.
 The good part is you will not have much noise around, so, you can do your job peacefully.

 5.Weather: It is the scariest part.
 If you come in winter, you will experience the freezing coldness.
 Less number of sunshine hours.
 Summer is relatively safe as you do not need to load yourself with loads of clothes but many a time temperature reaches to 35-36 degree Celsius which may be a problem without fans or air conditioners (it is rare to have fan or AC in Germany).

 Tips: Bring sufficient winter clothes if you don’t want to fall ill as soon as you come.
 Get the right winter clothes from a good brand (as they have temperature tested clothes).
 I bought from Decathlon, but you can choose any name you like.